Blue-Water Paradise: Where to Stay Near Hoyo Claro Cenote Without Selling a Kidney

 Tortuga Bay Puntacana Resort, approximately 20 minutes from the cenote, offers another brush with outlandish luxury, with rooms starting north of $600 per night.
 Designed by Oscar de la Renta (yes, that Oscar de la Renta), the property’s aesthetic could be described as “tropical chic meets millionaire’s fantasy.”
 The villas feature bathrooms larger than most New York apartments, with showers that require their own zip code.
 Their airport transfer service involves whisking you through a private VIP entrance, sparing you the indignity of waiting in immigration lines with the common folk.

 Insider tip: Both luxury resorts offer excursion packages to Hoyo Claro that include private transportation and guided tours, saving guests the hassle of arranging their own visits—like having a fairy godmother, but with better sunglasses and an intimate knowledge of local cenotes.
-These packages typically run $100-150 per person but spare you from the psychological trauma of haggling with taxi drivers.
+These packages typically run $100-150 per person but spare you from the psychological trauma of haggling with taxi drivers—a skill that proves equally valuable when exploring things to do in Cayo Levantado.

 Mid-Range Hotels: Comfortable Without the Cardiac Arrest-Inducing Bill